daytonamelia/daytonamelia/README.md

-## Hi there 👋

-I'm a bioinformatician, molecular biologist, and lover of logic and problem-solving.
+## Bioinformatician, molecular biologist, and lover of logic and problem-solving.

 <!--
 **daytonamelia/daytonamelia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.